 Terry owns a print shop called Display Hub.
 We were excited to discover that his shop could print decals for vehicles.
 Since we purchased Lil’ Beaut I’ve been wanting to put our blog name on our bus, but most shops take a week and the price is quite steep.

 “I do it tonight,” Terry said the evening we arrived.
-We emailed him our logo that was designed by my friend Paul owner of Travel is life.
+We emailed him our logo which was designed by my friend Paul owner of Travel is Life.

 After taking us to dinner at an excellent buffet we stopped at his shop and got to see the process of getting a large logo printed on vinyl.
 He printed two of them, one for the front and one for the back of Lil’ Beaut.

 This was totally unexpected.
 Trin and I were surprised, elated, and grateful to Terry.

 Fog-Shrouded Blue Mountains

 Early the next day we climbed into Terry’s Jeep to drive up into the Blue Mountains.

 Fog hung in the distance as we began to see the mountains and only grew thicker as we climbed towards our destination.
 We parked near Echo Point and walked over to the lookout that normally reveals the Jamison Valley.
 All we could see was thick fog so we walked down the trail to the Three Sisters.